strizhechenko/netutils-linux/README.rst

 rss-ladder
 ~~~~~~~~~~
-Automatically set `smp_affinity_list` for IRQ of NIC rx/tx queues for ixgbe/igb/vmxnet3 drivers (they usually work on CPU0 out of the box).
+Automatically set `smp_affinity_list` for IRQ of NIC rx/tx queues that usually work on CPU0 out of the box).

 Based on lscpu's output.

 It also supports double/quad ladder in case of multiprocessor systems (but you better explicitly specify queue count == core per socket as NIC's driver's param).
+Example output:

 .. code::

   # rss-ladder eth1 0
-  - Распределение прерываний eth1 (-TxRx-) на сокете 0
+  - distributing interrupts of eth1 (-TxRx-) on socket 0
     - eth1: irq 67 eth1-TxRx-0 -> 0
     - eth1: irq 68 eth1-TxRx-1 -> 1
     - eth1: irq 69 eth1-TxRx-2 -> 2